-Thus to keep the name useful, to keep it sharp and unaccommodating, it needs to be treated as a term in our understanding of the world.
+To keep the name useful, however, to keep it sharp and unaccommodating, it needs to be treated as a term in our understanding of the world.
 It needs to be anatomised.
-At any rate that is what we have done.
-We have learnt to distinguish between three Norbitons: Accidental Norbiton, Empirically Real Norbiton and Norbiton: Ideal City.
+At any rate that is what we have done, and in the process, we have learnt to distinguish between three Norbitons: Accidental Norbiton, Empirically Real Norbiton and Norbiton: Ideal City.

-And so this Norbiton which has grown like moss or nettles in the interstices of more substantial, more purposeful places – Kingston, Wimbledon, Surbiton – we call Accidental Norbiton.
-Accidental Norbiton is a non-rationalised space; it is a space, that is, conceived as a bucket or other receptacle filled with what Erwin Panofsky might have styled a plastic cluster of objects.
+And so this Norbiton which has grown like moss or nettles in the interstices of more substantial, more purposeful places—Kingston, Wimbledon, Surbiton—we call Accidental Norbiton.
+Accidental Norbiton is a non-rationalised space; it is a space, that is, conceived as a bucket or other receptacle filled with a cluster of objects.

 We have no paradigm for this kind of place.
 Accidental Norbiton is contingent, marginal, superfluous, an ugly necessity: it is the wires coiled under your desk, behind your bookcases; it is the suitcases gathering dust under your bed, or on top of your wardrobe.
 It is an adjunct to living, part of the logistics, the bureaucracy, never what you might call life itself, the movement and centre and focus of which seem to prevail elsewhere.

 Perfect, then, for a life of well-judged failure.
 You can fail anywhere.
 There is no end of ways to fail.
 But you can fail more rapidly and more expertly, with superior clarity and precision, in Norbiton.